OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 -------------------
 List of interrupted/saved imports of the whole project.
 Admins can load these imports.

 File manager
 ------------
-List of uploaded attacments.
-Attachement can be managed here.
+List of uploaded attachments.
+Attachments can be managed here.
+There is a possibility to export all attachments belonging to a data table into one compressed file using the export functionality.
+Exporting can take a long time due to it is using a "Background-Job".
+When it is ready a link will appear next to the export button to access the produced file.

 SQL query settings
 ------------------